-Returns on investments in medical research include jobs created in the private sector, health care costs saved, the value of increased longevity, the value of
+Returns on investments in medical research include jobs created in the private sector, health care costs saved, the value of increased longevity, the value of reduced morbidity and disability, and the benefits of newer medicines and therapies.

-The direct outlays and related "multiplier" effects emanating from CPRIT operations and programs generate a sizable increase in business activity in Texas including \$637.8 million in output (gross product) and 8,558 jobs. reduced morbidity and disability, and the benefits of newer medicines and therapies.
 Job creation occurs not only directly through the scientists and staff in the research facilities, but also indirectly through the provision of business services needed by those institutions and other multiplier effects.

+The direct outlays and related "multiplier" effects emanating from CPRIT operations and programs generate a sizable increase in business activity in Texas including \$698.5 million in output (gross product) and 9,228 iobs.

 Many studies over an extended period of time support the conclusion that investing in medical and cancer research can yield returns far in excess of initial outlays.
-Texas is already beginning to see tangible job gains and other benefits such as attracting top-tier research talent (including the CPRIT scholar, Dr. James Allison, who was awarded the 2018 Nobel Prize in physiology or medicine, along with Tasuku Honjo, for his work in cancer immunotherapy), external research funding, and commercialization of findings.
+Texas is already seeing tangible job gains and other benefits such as attracting top-tier research talent (including the CPRIT scholar, Dr. James Allison, who was awarded the 2018 Nobel Prize in physiology or medicine, along with Tasuku Honjo, for his work in cancer immunotherapy), external research funding, and commercialization of findings.